-Upper airway obstructions occur in the area from your nose and lips to your larynx.
+- Upper airway obstructions occur in the area from your nose and lips to your larynx (voice box).

 - Lower airway obstructions occur between your larynx and the narrow passageways of your lungs.

 - Partial airway obstructions allow some air to pass.
 You can still breathe with a partial airway obstruction, but it will be difficult.

 - Complete airway obstructions don’t allow any air to pass.
 You cannot breathe if you have a complete airway obstruction.

 - Acute airway obstructions are blockages that occur quickly.
 Choking on a foreign object is an example of an acute airway obstruction.

-Chronic airway obstructions can occur in one of two ways.
-These can be blockages that take a long time to develop.
-They may also be blockages that last for a long time.
-For example, emphysema can cause a chronic airway obstruction.
+- Chronic airway obstructions occur two different ways.
+These can be blockages that take a long time to develop, or blockages that last for a long time.

 The classic image of an airway obstruction is someone choking on a piece of food.
-However, that’s only one of many things that can cause an airway obstruction.
+But that’s only one of many things that can cause an airway obstruction.
 Other causes include: